 - Imagine you buy 3 BTC at $15,000 each, and you suspect that prices are due to go up towards month-end.

-- To hedge your bets, you enter into a futures contract that stipulates that you will sell 1 BTC for $15,000 at the end of the month.
+- To hedge your bets, you enter into a futures contract stipulating that you will sell 1 BTC for $15,000 at the end of the month.

 - In scenario one, you correctly predicted a price rise, and you can sell your other two BTCs and make a profit.
 Unfortunately, it isn’t as large a profit as you would have made selling three, but it will be a decent profit nonetheless.